-The fifth ingredient is wheat flour, a highly-refined product of wheat milling.
+The fourth ingredient is wheat flour, a highly-refined product of wheat milling.
 Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.

 For this reason, we do not consider wheat a preferred component in any dog food.

 The fifth ingredient is wheat gluten.
 Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.